katyfelkner/cs4263-rng/PythonInstance/Setup.md

 Append :5000 to the end of it and type it in your browser page.
 For example, here is the link to our python instance which generates a random number. http://35.238.165.97:5000/

+Final tip - to add permanence to this flask application do the following:

+`sudo apt install tmux`

+`tmux`

+`python ~/cs4263-rng/PythonInstance/main.py`

+Press control+'b' and then d.
+Then you are free to exit your instance and the flask server will continue to run.